Race Relations

 Race has at time been a powerful force in history.
+This has varied greatly over time and from country to country.
+Many ancient civilizatons appear to have given relatively limited attention to race, including Egypt and Rome.
+In other socuties it has been a powerful force.
+While race may have not been a major determinant of history, racism has at times been an important factor in the cultural life of many countries.
 Race has been a major factor in American history.
 America is a multi-ethnic society.
 Other countries like Japan have a more homogeneous population.
 The prominence of the Civil Rights Movement in America gave many the impression that racism was an American phenomenon.
 We note, however, that racism has played a prominent role in non-Western counties as well.
-The impact of racism has varied.
+Race is an important factor in India.
+Race was the central factor in the Rwandan genocide.
 In some countries it has been subtle.
-It does not appear to have been a major force in ancient Rome.
 In other countries like NAZI Germany it was overt and eventually deadly.
+The NAZIs saw race as the central force in history.
+There is in fact little evidence of this.
+It appears to have surfaced as a more important force in the modern world, in part because of European colonialism, African slavery, and other trends.

 Ancient Civilizations